 WPCampus has one leadership role: its Director, Rachel Cherry (she/her).
 Rachel is responsible for the organization, including its finances.

-One of WPCampus’s main goals is to provide resources as affordable as possible.
+One of WPCampus’s main goals is to provide affordable resources.
 We do not exist to make money but to provide support and resources.

 All of our online conferences have been free.
 All of our in-person conferences have been less than $200 per ticket.

-Our organization usually makes a small profit off of its events, but all of that money goes back into the organization for operating costs.
+Our organization usually makes a small profit from its events, but all of that money goes back to the organization for operating costs.

-WPCampus has paid individuals and corporations for providing services for our events (catering, captions, photography, etc).
-But no individual, including its Director (Rachel Cherry), has ever drawn a salary from the organization.
+WPCampus has paid individuals and corporations to provide services for our events (catering, captions, photography, etc).
+But no individual, including its Director (Rachel Cherry), has ever drawn a salary or made money from the organization.

 How decisions are made